Here are some common questions about our services. If you have other questions, please feel free to call us at 215-898-7021 or email us.

 1.)
 Call us at 215-898-7021 between 9am-5pm Monday, Tuesday or Friday, or between 9am-7pm on Wednesday and Thursday.
 Please have your PennID number available.
 Calls received after business hours will be returned the next business day.

-3.)
-Come to CAPS at 3624 Market Street, First Floor West between 9am-5pm Monday, Tuesday or Friday, or between 9am-7pm on Wednesday and Thursday.
+2.)
+Come to CAPS at 3624 Market Street, First Floor West between 9am-5pm Monday, and Friday, or between 9am-7pm on Tuesday, Wednesday and Thursday, or 10am - 3pm on Saturday.
 Please note: email is not used by CAPS for this purpose.

 - Is CAPS free or is there a fee?We provide free services to University of Pennsylvania students.

 - Are CAPS services really confidential?CAPS strictly protects the confidentiality of information shared during sessions.
 We are ethically committed to confidentiality and federal/state laws require it.
 This means that even your attendance in counseling is kept private and confidential.

 State and Federal law states that there are four exceptions to this general rule:

 1. You may request (by means of a signed release) that your counselor reveal information to other individuals or agencies of your choice.

 2. In instances where there is imminent danger of serious harm to yourself or others.